FeudalDiana/Portfolio/index.md

 </div>

 Inspired from the historical mythical Viking Sagas. <br/>
-Played a key role in establishing the group and the creating of new innovative systems to support its experiences.
+Played a key role in establishing the group and the creation of new innovative systems to support its experiences.

 #### Notable contributions include:
 - Developed a new combat system featuring complex animations, networking and exploit prevention.